 Self-employment by industry

-Of the 4.95 million self employed individuals in the UK, around 9200,000 work in construction.
-This sector sees the highest amount of self employed workers.
-Following this are:
+Of the 4.95 million self-employed individuals in the UK, 920,000 work in construction – the highest number of self-employed workers in any sector.

 Self-employment by ethnicity